LaikaStudios/shotgrid-rs/README.md

 ```

 In addition to the unit tests, there is a set of end-to-end tests (ie, requires
-a live Shotgun server) which can be run by enabling the `integration-tests`
+a live ShotGrid server) which can be run by enabling the `integration-tests`
 feature:

 ```text